-Kalliope is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Kalliope is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Kalliope as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Kalliope has been observed.
 It completes a rotation on its axis every 4.15 days.